DannyFGitHub/Australian-Vaccines-Reported-Adverse-Effects/README.md

-# DAEN Adverse Effects Reports for Australian COVID-19 Injection rollout
+# DAEN Adverse Events Reports for Australian COVID-19 Injection rollout

-DAEN's site for obtaining reports on medicine adverse effects is slow, and sadly, if we were to depend on their built-in "Generate a PDF report" reporting function to run our own analysis, we are greeted with this error:
+DAEN's site for obtaining reports on medicine adverse event is slow, and sadly, if we were to depend on their built-in "Generate a PDF report" reporting function to run our own analysis, we are greeted with this error:

 ```
 To improve performance for the large number of users searching DAEN Medicines,